Patent registration in Malaysia

 • you own the invention and have kept it a secret.

-If your invention is new, not publicly disclosed and has commercial potential, then you are ready to consider what type of patent will suit your needs.
-A registered patent is valid for 20 years.
+• If your invention is new, not publicly disclosed, and has commercial potential, a registered patent (valid for 20 years) may be the right choice.